mm-zzg/vchub-en-v50/docs/management-platform/networking.md

    ![alt text](5.png)
    In this case, you must first **allow Node B’s certificate** in the certificate list on Node A’s outgoing connections page.
 Only after that will Node A appear in the incoming connection list on Node B.
    The status of Node A’s outgoing connection will be shown as **"Running"** only when all the following conditions are met:
-      1. On Node A’s “Outgoing Connections“ page, Node B’s  certificate in the “Certificate“** **list has been approved.
+      1. On Node A’s "Outgoing Connections" page, Node B’s  certificate in the "Certificate" list has been approved.
-      2. On Node B’s ”Incoming Connections” page:
+      2. On Node B’s "Incoming Connections" page:
          - Node A’s certificate has been approved .
          - Node A’s incoming connection has been approved.